 You should be aware of the following things when giving flowers as a gift.
 White lilies and roses are associated with sympathy (funerals); yellow flowers for friendship/bonding, red roses show romantic intentions or desire, plus many others.
 But when it comes to which flowers to give to a hostess, a mixed bouquet is the best option, or if you already know the flower color preferences of the person, then be guided by that.

 Whenever you have been entertained in someone's home as a guest, it's typically seen as a polite and kind gesture to send them a handwritten thank you note.

 Transport in the United Kingdom is done by road, rail, air, and water networks.
 There are over 2,173 miles which are over 3,497 km of motorways, 29,145 miles which are 46,904 km of main roads, and 213,750 miles which are 344,000 km of paved roads.
 There are urban rail networks in Birmingham, Cardiff, London, Manchester, Edinburgh, Glasgow, Belfast, Leeds, and Liverpool.
-There are a lot of regional and international airports, with Heathrow located in London is one of the busiest all over the world.
+There are many regional and international airports, with Heathrow located in London is one of the busiest worldwide.

 This article contains affiliate links.
 If you make a purchase through these links, we will earn a commission at no extra cost to you.
 Thanks for reading!